How to Build a Discord Bot in Node.js

 Introduction⌗

-This blog post will describe, in proper detail, how to make a Discord Bot in 2026.
+This blog post will describe, in proper detail, how to make a Discord Bot.

 What is a Discord Bot?⌗